 For help with Government Documents please consult the website.

 Drop into a copyright session with Darcée Olson, Copyright & Scholarly Communication Policy Director, via Zoom, 8-noon on Mondays, Tuesdays, and Thursdays.
 She can help clarify issues related to copyright, especially as you move your course materials online.
 Zoom link: https://lsu.zoom.us/j/637820839.

 Cartographic Information Center

-The Cartographic Information Center is closed to the public but the staff is responding to remote users' requests in the order they are received.
+The Cartographic Information Center is OPEN to the public. the staff is responding to in-person visits as well as remote users' requests as they are received.
 Contact John Anderson at email@example.com for assistance.